Totally immersed in what we do. We live and breathe family law

 All of these changes to the law also apply to Civil Partnerships.

-This is a long awaited change in family law that required significant campaigning.
+This was a long awaited change in family law that required significant campaigning.
 Resolution (an organisation made up of family lawyers whose aim it is to settle disputes without the need for contentious litigation) led the way in lobbying the government.

 Need Help And Advice?